 Also, from the profitability reporting perspective, these -$500 will be reported under the Project management Service Type.

 #3 Create a "Fixed discount" Service type

 As you can see, in this example, we have applied the same logic as in example #2.
-But, in this case we have created a new Service Type called "Fixed discount".
+But, in this case, we have created a new Service Type called "Discount".

 Nothing has changed for the client here, since the description of that service is the same.
 He can still see that he's getting a discount for Project Management.

 However, if you apply this method across all your budgets, later you will be able to report on the Discount Service Type and see just how many discounts you've been giving across the board.

 To further specify the discount type and give some more context if needed, you can add a description to the Service.